 Please note that also forming a bidding consortium with actual / potential competitors in a tender may violate antitrust laws.
-Therefore, only consider forming a bidding consortium if the following conditions are met: (i) based on objective criteria, it is technically and / or economically unfeasible for POWERLINES to participate in the respective tender on its own and (ii) clearly document in writing why the participation of POWERLINES in the respective tender on its own would not be possible and comprehensibly indicate the underlying technical and / or economical reasons.
+Therefore, only consider forming a bidding consortium if the following conditions are met: (i) based on objective criteria, it is technically and / or economically unfeasible for POWERLINES to participate in the respective tender on its own and (ii) clearly document in writing why the participation of POWERLINES in the respective tender on its own would not be possible and comprehensibly indicate the underlying technical and / or economical reasons and (iii) consult with your superior in advance (who will consult with the legal department and/or an external legal counsel if necessary).
+Reaching the abovementioned agreements or exchanging competitively sensitive information indirectly through a third party (e.g., trade associations, market intelligence firms, suppliers, distributors, customers, or other third parties) is also illegal or highly risky.
+In addition, organizing, facilitating or assisting other companies in concluding the above agreements or in exchanging competitively sensitive information may also be subject to penalties.